SEED CRACKED OPEN

 Now I had a place on the internet where people could meet me and hear about my book.
-However, to keep people’s interest, I needed to keep writing regularly.
-I began posting a story, reflection or poem every Friday at 4 pm, and I haven’t stopped.
+However, to hold their interest, I needed to keep writing regularly.
+I began posting a story, reflection or poem every Friday at four pm, and I haven’t stopped.

 But that doesn’t mean much to my readers who don’t follow blogs.
-They keep asking me when I will put out another book.
+They keep asking me when I’ll put out another book.
 Others ask if I would publish the prayer retreat outlines we’ve used in our Imago Dei group.
-Well, friends, here they are—seventy-seven posts and five prayer retreat outlines.
+Well, friends, here they are—seventy-eight posts and five prayer retreat outlines.

 In 2012, when I was praying the Ignatian Spiritual Exercises Retreat in Daily Life, I had a strange dream.
 I dreamed that I was married to three men and struggling to justify this marriage.
 The meaning soon became clear.
 I was married to three vocations: pastor, writer and spiritual director.
 The one I loved the least (being a pastor) demanded so much of me that I had little time for spiritual direction or writing.
 Yet it was hard to let it go; this was the “husband” that paid the bills and fed my need to be needed.

 But a seed was planted during my retreat and two years later it cracked open.
-At the end of 2014, I was laid off from my job of associate pastor at New Life Community Church.
+At the end of 2014, I was laid off from my job as associate pastor of New Life Community Church.
 Within a year, I published my first book and welcomed new directees.

-Formatting this new collection was not a simple matter of cutting and pasting.
+Formatting this new collection of stories was not a simple matter of cutting and pasting.
 With fresh eyes, I reread and edited each piece.

-I also listened more deeply to my life.
+As I did, I listened more deeply to my life.
 I noticed how often I awakened in the night with anxiety and how much I struggled with being good enough.
-At times, I was humbled by my own vulnerability and wondered if I should even print a story.
+At times, I was humbled by my own vulnerability and wondered if I should even publish a story.
 Then I laughed at myself because I already have.